mikhailshilkov/mikhailio-docpad/src/documents/2019/02/from-yaml-to-typescript-developers-view-on-cloud-automation/index.html.md

 });
 ```

-The component hides the complexity from the clients; if the abstraction was selected correctly, that is.
+The component hides the complexity from the clients&mdash;if the abstraction was selected correctly, that is.
 The component class can be reused in multiple places, in several projects, across teams, etc.

 Standard Component Library
 --------------------------

 In fact, Pulumi team came up with lots of high-level components that build abstractions on top of raw resources.
-The components from `@pulumi/cloud-aws` package are particularly useful for serverless applications.
+The components from the `@pulumi/cloud-aws` package are particularly useful for serverless applications.

 Here is the full URL shortener application with DynamoDB table, Lambdas, API Gateway, and S3-based static files: